sangyun884/Face2Webtoon/README.md

 ![graph](https://user-images.githubusercontent.com/71681194/105213709-6141ff00-5b92-11eb-986d-0ba83b106839.JPG)

-Discriminator failed to distinguish between reals and fakes.
 Since the distribution overlap exists, it seems that discriminator overfitting does not occured.